Forest Therapy Sessions for small groups

 What is forest therapy?

-Forest Therapy helps to establishing a deeper connection between you and your natural environment.
-This can greatly benefit your physical and mental wellbeing.
-Forest therapy, also known as Shinrin Yoku, is known to reduce stress and enhance health and immunity.
+Forest Therapy helps us to establish a deeper connection with our natural environment.
+This can greatly benefit our mental and physical health.
+Forest therapy, also known as Shinrin Yoku, is known to reduce anxiety, stress, and blood pressure.
+It improves imunity and generally leaves you feeling very relaxed and restored.

-In normal therapy conversation is encouraged, however, during a forest therapy sessions there is less talking.
-Instead you are encouraged to use your sense of hearing, sight, smell and touch to explore your inner and outer worlds.
-This helps to calm the mind and significantly reduce anxiety.
+Although in normal therapy conversation is encouraged, during a forest therapy sessions there is less talking.
+Instead you are encouraged to use your 5 senses to explore your inner and outer worlds.
+This helps to calm the mind and significantly reduces anxiety.

 What happens during a forest therapy session?